ErJScrnch/hello-world/README.md

 # hello-world
 Learning Git

-Experimenting with the objective of expanding my knowledge in Computer Science by starting with version control before diving deeper into the rabbit hole.
+Experimenting with Github as part of my objective to expand knowledge in Computer Science and transition to a career in technology.